You ever look at marketing advice and feel like you’re not the target audience?

 Do you want more customers?
 Give them incentives to take a chance on you.
 Host large sale events with discounts or offer free products and services every now and then.
 Taking a small hit in revenue is worth it if you can gain more long-term customers as a result.

 Are people impressed when they see you online?
-Get a free digital checkup so we can compare your website, social media and SEO to your competitors.
+Get an SEO audit so we can compare your website, social media, and more to your competitors.